-ST Schmitt trigger calculator gives you the resistor values to turn a analog comparitor into a Schmitt trigger.
-The resistor values calculated can be any of the standard resistor values, you select which standard in the popup menu on the right.
-The comparitor should be a push-pull output type, there are many good choices from several manufactures.
+ST Schmitt trigger calculator helps you calculate the resistor values to turn an analog comparator into a Schmitt trigger.
+The resistor values calculated can be any of the standard resistor values; you select which standard you want in the popup menu on the right.
+The comparator should be a push-pull output type; there are many good choices from several manufacturers.
 Examples include:

 Analog Devices: ADCMP371.

-If you must use a open collector/drain output device, then your pull up resistor on the output must be much smaller than R1.
+If you must use an open collector/open drain output device, then your pull up resistor on the output must be much smaller than R1 so you do not introduce errors to your threshold when your output is high.

-Be careful with your resistor selection, if your resistor values are too high, your comparitors input bias current can cause threshold errors, especially at higher temperatures.
+Be careful with your resistor selection; if your resistor values are too high, your comparators input bias current can cause threshold errors, especially at higher temperatures.

 You can select either inverting, non-inverting, or non-inverting with resistor divider Schmitt triggers from the popup at the top.